Who Is Dr. Velwetina—Really? What Is My Story?

 I observed desire without judgment, learned from it, and treated it as a source of creative energy rather than shame.

-In time, pleasure without feeling burned my soul; my touch no longer healed, and beside countless male bodies it hollowed me as well—though in a different way.
+In time, pleasure without feeling burned my soul.
+My touch no longer healed — and beside countless male bodies, I began to lose contact with my own.

 The luminous butterfly was not a vision, but a lived reality—an intimate and solemn moment that set a profound rebirth in motion.